mcquinn88/mcquinn88.github.io/content/publications/COVIDRIsk/index.md

 slides: ""
 ---
 <style>
-/* Uncap the Abstract grid on this page only */ .page-body .max-w-prose.grid {
+/* 1) Remove the 65ch cap from the Abstract block on THIS PAGE */ .page-body article main .max-w-prose.grid {
   max-width: 100% !important;
   width: 100% !important;
 }

-/* Let the right column actually stretch */
+/* 2) Make the grid truly two columns and allow content to expand */
-@media (min-width: 768px) {
+@media (min-width: 768px){
-  .page-body .max-w-prose.grid {
+  .page-body article main .max-w-prose.grid {
-    grid-template-columns: 220px minmax(0, 1fr) !important;
+    grid-template-columns: 240px minmax(0, 1fr) !important; /* label | content */
     column-gap: 1.25rem !important;
   }
 }

-/* Also uncap any other prose-capped blocks on this page */ .page-body .container .max-w-prose,
+/* 3) Some themes reapply prose caps—neutralize any remaining ones on this page */ .page-body :is(.max-w-prose, .prose) {
-.page-body .prose {
   max-width: 100% !important;
 }

+/* 4) If it still looks boxed, the outer container is capping width—uncap just on publication pages */ .page-body .max-w-screen-xl {
+  max-width: 100% !important;
+}

+/* DEBUG (temporary): outline the abstract wrapper so you can see the rule is applying.
+   Remove these two lines once you see the purple box expand. */ .page-body article main .max-w-prose.grid { outline: 3px solid rebeccapurple !important; }
 </style>